Tuxedo Source for Sports

 Tuxedo Source for Sports is a Canadian retailer of sports equipment, mainly hockey and bicycles, based in Calgary, Alberta.
-Founded by the Gregory family in 1960 as "Tuxedo Cycle & Sports" in the Tuxedo area of Calgary, the store has remained family owned ever since.
-They stock an extensive hockey selection and for carrying such brands as Bauer, Easton and Graf.
-Despite primarily being a hockey retailer, Tuxedo, who were one of the first major bicycle stores in Calgary along with Bow Cycle and Ridley Cycle, also serve as a specialty bicycle shop in northern Calgary.
-Specialized and Giant have been their two main lines of bicycles for a number of years.
+Founded by the Gregory family in 1960 as "Tuxedo Cycle & Sports" in the Tuxedo area of Calgary, the store has remained family-owned ever since.
+They stock an extensive hockey selection and carry such brands as Bauer, Easton, and Graf.
+Despite primarily being a hockey retailer, Tuxedo, which was one of the first major bicycle stores in Calgary along with Bow Cycle and Ridley Cycle, also serves as a specialty bicycle shop in northern Calgary.
+Specialised and Giant have been their two main lines of bicycles for a number of years.

 On May 15, 2010, Tuxedo held a gala evening at McMahon Stadium's Red and White Club to celebrate the store's 50th anniversary.